bybatkhuu/rest.fastapi-template/{{cookiecutter.project_slug}}/docs/pages/api-docs/error-codes.md

 # 🚨 Error Codes

 This document provides a comprehensive list of REST API error codes implemented in the application.
 Each error code includes details such as its unique code, name, HTTP status code, message, and description.

----
+It helps in identifying and debugging issues effectively while interacting with the API.

+## Notes

+- **Code**: A unique identifier for the error.
+- **Name**: A descriptive name for the error.
+- **HTTP Status Code**: The corresponding HTTP status code.
+- **Message**: A short message explaining the error.
+- **Description**: A detailed explanation of the error.

 ## List of Error Codes